e2b-dev/e2b-cookbook/examples/browsecli-in-e2b/README.md

 └───────────────────────────┘        page data            └───────────────────────────┘
 ```

-The default task: go to Hacker News, find the most controversial post, read the
+The default task is a deep-research example: pull the most recent 10-Q filing for
+Snowflake, Datadog, and MongoDB from SEC EDGAR and return a comparison of their
+quarterly revenue, growth, RPO, and top risk factor.
+The agent plans its own
+steps — there are no site-specific instructions in the prompt.
+Override the goal
-top comments, and summarize the debate.
-Override it with the `TASK` env var.
+with the `TASK` env var.

 ## How it works